g-w1/blog/_drafts/2021-3-08-elf-linux.md

 categories: zig low-level
 ---

 ELF is an object format that is used widely in Linux and other modern operating systems.
-I wanted to learn about it to become more fluent in low-level code as well as start contributing to the zig self-hosted elf linker backend.
+I wanted to learn about it to become more fluent in low-level code as well as start contributing to the zig sELF-hosted ELF linker backend.

 This post will go through how I learned about the ELF format and applied it to create a minimal linker.
 I could then use this linker to link some x86_64 brainfuck code.
 This post will also go over how linked and created the brainfuck code since it mixes with the linker a little.